Volkswagen, Eli Electric Vehicles, eRace, Jaguar, Chevrolet.

 greencarcongress.com, autonews.com, autocar.co.uk

-Tiny e-car for the city: Start-up Eli Electric Vehicles presented its EV Zero in Las Vegas.
-The small electric car has some similarity with the Renault Twizy, bus has a closes cockpit and real doors.
-Its top speed is limited to 40 kph, while it can go 100 km on one charge.
+Eli Electric announces the launch of the EV Zero tiny e-car for the city: The startup Eli Electric Vehicles presented its EV Zero in Las Vegas.
+The small electric car has some similarity with the Renault Twizy but has a closed cockpit and real doors.
+Its top speed is limited to 40 kph, while it has a range of 100 km on one charge.
 Zero will launch in Europe and the U.S. at the end of the year and will sell for around 10,000 dollars.

 eRace hits track in Vegas: The first virtual eRace took place in Las Vegas over the weekend.
 Faraday Future Dragon Racing pilot Bono Huis took the crown, winning 200,000 dollars.
 Technically, Mahindra driver Olli Pahkala was the fastest, but only because he used a FanBoost incorrectly, activating it for six rounds and not six seconds.
 He therefore got a 12 second penalty and lost the top spot.

 Electric two-seater by Jaguar?
 Auto Express reports that Jaguar may be working on a narrow two-seater electric city car, where the passengers would be seated behind the driver.
 The tiny EV could become available at the beginning of the next decade and would be built by company Magna in Graz (Austria).

 EV crowned: Automotive journalists have cured the Chevy Bolt as “North American Car of the Year 2017.”
 It is the first time that an electric car has taken home the award.
 The Bolt is said to have won out mainly because it is believed to be a game-changer in the automotive sector, as it offers more than 200 miles of range, while still being affordable.